Juan Ríus Rivera: Monument in Mayagüez, PR

 In 2013, the township of Mayagüez unveiled an equestrian statue of Ríus Rivera on a little park to the side of the Balboa Bridge.
 The cast, made by the Puerto Rican artist, Salvador Rivera Cardona, presents the patriot from Mayagüez in Cuba in his role of a military leader with the machete held high.
 The site has attracted tourists and history fans.

+Brigade

+There is a "brigade" named after Juan Ríus Rivera.

 Honors

 The National Patriotic Union of Cuba (UNPACU) named its newly founded Puerto Rico chapter after Rius during a visit by the organization's leader José Daniel Ferrer in May 2016.